 Lastly, for dessert, we had their vegan cheesecake and their semi freddo.
 Their vegan cheesecake is chocolate, and comes with vegan ice cream from Pinocchio’s.
 It’s made from cashews.
 A bit on the rich side for me, but pretty good.
 Their semifreddo was quite nice, and went really nicely with the mint and greens.
 Overall not a bad dessert.

 Overall, I had just an okay time at Why Not Cafe and Bar.
-Full disclosure, I was given free dessert, but paid for my meal, and I hate when I have to leave some not-so-great feedback on places where I’m invited.
+Full disclosure, I was given free dessert, but paid for my meal, and I hate when I have to leave some not-so-great feedback on places where.
 After paying over $50 dollars a person for a meal, I expect to be at least somewhat satiated.
 I came home and made additional food because I estimated macros and didn’t consume enough calories for the day.
 The flavours were good and the dishes were beautifully presented but the quantity didn’t warrant the price in my opinion, especially after ordering so many dishes.
-Their lunch menu is vastly different from their dinner, which looks a bit more agreeable, and plus, you can get the infamous duck totes.
+Their lunch menu is vastly different from their dinner, which looks a bit more agreeable, and plus, you can get their famous duck totes.
 I’d recommend giving lunch a try over their dinner.